|

 the last frame is exposed.
 Laws of Postal Deliveries: 1.
 Love letters, business contracts and

 money you are due always arrive three weeks later.
-Laws of Procrastination: 1.
-Procrastination shortens the job and
+Laws of Procrastination:

-imposed the deadline).
-Laws of Progress: The course of Progress: Most things get
+places the responsibility for its termination an someone else Laws of Progress: The course of Progress: Most things get

 steadily worse.
 Laws of Revision: 2. (also known as The Domino Theory): The more